History

 We had a lot of students who were really cracked at the games that they played, and we also wanted to try to find common ground with people who liked what we liked.
 EGS (Electronic Gaming Society, another student-run club at RIT for gamers) wasn’t similar enough, and finding people who were like-minded in a safe-space who wanted to do what I wanted to do was super important to me.
 One of my other dreams was to build an environment within the school to create a place for students to be able to do something big.
 We wanted to make sure that we had that opportunity after we left to prepare us for the world to come - our “Training Arc'' per say!
 At the end of the day, we wanted to play games.
 We wanted to bring that experience that I felt going to majors, and other large tournaments, to this school.

-Peter Lam, first president of RIT Esports
+Peter Lam, founding president of RIT Esports

 Winnie Chen, Graphic Design